 This output will focus on improving on-farm water productivity in the subproject command areas to improve climate change resilience.
 Water productivity assessments conducted under Output 1 will help determine suitable norms for different crops under different agroecological conditions.
 Based on this information, farmers will receive training and advisory services to improve on-farm water management to cope with climate variability.
 The service providers will consult with and provide technical advice to male and female farmers to identify and develop appropriate micro-irrigation systems that meet their individual requirements.
 Farmers will also be linked with private sector suppliers and provided O&M training on micro-irrigation systems.

-INTRODUCTION TO THE DAK MIL AND CU JUT SUBPROJECT
+INTRODUCTION TO THE DAK MIL AND CU JUT SUBPROJECTS

 General information